-Eating Alone quotes
+Eating Alone famous quotes

 • I'm still very much in the apprentice stage of writing.
 I read somewhere that you need to write a million words before you know what you're doing - so I'm headed that way, but I'm nowhere near there.